 Yet Judith Butler supports Hamas and says it is part of the “global left”.

 Why?
 Because Hamas is fighting the Zionists, represents oppressed Muslims (identity politics) and is being hounded by the imperialist regimes of the west.

-In this superficial hotchpotch of global “intersectionality” and “identity politics”, the perpetrator is more relevant than the deed.
+In this superficial hotchpotch of global “intersectionality” and “identity politics”, the perpetrator is more relevant than the victim.

 The anti-Semitism at Charlottesville was bad because it came from “the right”, the oppressors.
 The anti-Semitism of Farrakhan was not condemned because it came from an ally, a representative of the oppressed Muslims and Blacks.

-Linda Sarsour and friends do not organize marches in support of suppressed Iranian women, because Iran is also part of Judith Butler’s “global left” and fighting the Zionists, imperialists and white supremacists.
+Linda Sarsour and friends do not organize marches in support of oppressed Iranian women, because Iran is also part of Judith Butler’s “global left” and fighting the Zionists, imperialists and white supremacists.

 It is a very simple ideology.
 Not really feminism, but an attempt to harness women to a “global struggle”.
 Of course, if you are a Zionist woman you will not be accepted by this movement.